 Also, the Urstyle community is an excellent resource for inspiration and shopping.
 You can find mood boards or even buy items from other members’ creations.

 It’s worth mentioning that Urstyle is not limited to fashion and beauty products.
 You can also create home decor mood boards just like in the old Polyvore.

 Why we love it: It’s simple yet powerful.

-The Fashiers app impresses for its simplicity yet powerful outfit maker tool.
+The Fashiers app impresses with its simplicity yet powerful outfit maker tool.
 As well as the other apps in this list, it’s inspired by social media platforms like Instagram but somehow looks more minimalistic.

-It has is an excellent outfit maker with lots of quality images.
+It is an excellent outfit maker with lots of quality images.
 I especially liked how intuitive it was to navigate through the different sections of the tool and find all the clothes I was looking for.